juliandecloe/solardiscovery/README.md

 | 30 | argPeriapsis    | decimal    | Argument of perihelion in degree.                                                    |
 | 31 | longAscNode     | decimal    | Longitude of ascending node in degree.                                               |
 | 32 | bodyType        | string     | The body type : Star, Planet, Dwarf Planet, Asteroid, Comet or Moon.                 |

+## Features

+### Current Features
+- [x] Create username
+- [x] Move rocket by mouse (mouse further from rocket means faster!)
+- [x] Toggle movement by pressing `Space`
+- [x] Rotate rocket to mouse position
+- [x] Coördinates of rocket (top left of screen)
+- [x] Planets are positioned using the API for a real scale model of our solar system (using **perihelion**)
+- [x] Planets orbit around the sun using `transform: rotate()` (using **sideralOrbit**)
+- [x] Pinpoints for every planet so you can always find every planet
+- [x] Multiple users can join.
+- [x] Updating position and rotation of every rocket to every client

+### Future Features
+- [ ] Updating position of every planet to every client (every client has their own planet rotation.
+Info needs to be send using sockets)
+- [ ] Changing the "lightspeed" of your rocket so you can travel faster and slower
+- [ ] Create your own rocket
+- [ ] Fire of rocket only appears when you actually fly
+- [ ] Adding aliens, meteor showers, satellites and maybe the Tesla car in space?
+- [ ] Less consistent stars background

+### Bug fixes I want to do
+- [ ] Pinpoints move kind of buggy (the faster you go, the more they bug)
+- [ ] Movement and rotation of other players is lagging
+- [ ] Just refactoring my code, client side javascript is kind of messy